mark-watson/LM_Studio_BOOK/manuscript/apitools.md

 Paris is the capital of France.
 ```

-We started with a simple example so you understand the low-level process of supporting tool calling/function calling.
-In the next section we will generalize this example into a separate library and an example that uses this example.
+We started with a simple example so you understand the low-level process of supporting tool use/function calling.
+In the next section we will generalize this example into a separate library and examples that uses this separate library.

 ## Creating a General Purpose Tools/Function Calling Library

-This Python code in the file **tool_use/function_calling_library.py** provides a lightweight and flexible framework for integrating external functions as "tools" with a large language model (LLM), such as one hosted locally with a tool like LM Studio.
-It defines two primary classes: **ToolManager**, which handles the registration and schema generation for available tools, and **ConversationHandler**, which orchestrates the multi-step interaction between the user, the LLM, and the tools.
+This Python code in the file **tool_use/function_calling_library.py** provides a lightweight and flexible framework for integrating external functions as "tools" with a large language model (LLM), like tools hosted locally with a tool like LM Studio. **(Note: we will use tools hosted in the LM Studio application in the next chapter.)** Our library defines two primary classes: **ToolManager**, which handles the registration and schema generation for available tools, and **ConversationHandler**, which orchestrates the multi-step interaction between the user, the LLM, and the tools.
 This approach allows the LLM to decide when to call a function, execute it within the Python environment, and then use the result to formulate a more informed and capable response.

 ```python
 import json